 Not sure where our book drops are?

-- North Entrance (across from the seal on Fairfield Way)
+- North Entrance (across from the seal on Fairfield Way-24 hours)

 - South Entrance (just inside the doorway next to Bookworms)

 - iDesk on Plaza

 Avery Point - outside book drop on parking lot side of the building and at the reference desk

 Hartford - outside the Arch Street entrance

 Waterbury - outside of the Library to the left of the entrance.
 You must have a UConn ID to enter the main building.
 Please refer to the campus reopening document for more information.
 If you do not have a valid UConn ID, please contact Steve Bustamente for alternative arrangements.

 Not able to get to one of our campus locations?
 You can return your books via the postal service to